w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 **WCAG 2.0 and 2.1 guidance:**

 WCAG 2.0 and 2.1 are incorporated, either directly or by reference, into other standards.
-Therefore, the application of 4.1.1 Parsing to non-web documents and software should follow the new guidance provided in the WCAG 2.0 Editorial Errata and the WCAG 2.1 Editorial Errata which states the following:
+Therefore, the application of 4.1.1 Parsing to non-web documents and software should follow the new guidance provided in the [WCAG 2.0 Editorial Errata](https://www.w3.org/WAI/WCAG20/errata/#editorial) and the [WCAG 2.1 Editorial Errata](https://www.w3.org/WAI/WCAG21/errata/#editorial) which states the following:

 >This Success Criterion should be considered as always satisfied for any content using HTML or XML.

-For non-web documents and software, this statement applies directly as written, replacing “HTML or XML” with “markup languages in such a way that the markup is separately exposed and available to assistive technologies and accessibility features of software or to a user-selectable user agent”.

-With these substitutions, it would read:

-"This Success Criterion should be considered as always satisfied for any content using [markup languages in such a way that the markup is separately exposed and available to assistive technologies and accessibility features of software or to a user-selectable user agent]."

 <div class="note">

-When conformance to WCAG 2.0 or 2.1 is required:

-- Where non-web documents or software are implemented using markup language, this Success Criterion is automatically satisfied for one of the following reasons:
-    -  There are no known document or software markup languages where assistive technology directly parses the markup for accessibility information.
-Instead, user agents and software platforms expose any accessibility information obtained from the markup to assistive technology.
-    -  Any problems in the markup would be addressed by other Success Criteria.
-- Where non-web documents or software are not implemented using a markup language, this Success Criterion would not be applicable.<div>
+As in Web content, 4.1.1 Parsing is not known to have any effect on the accessibility of non-web documents or software.
+There are no known examples of non-web documents or software that would have an issue such as those covered by 4.1.1 Parsing.
+Modern assistive technology does not parse document or software markdown languages for accessibility information.
+User agents and platforms used to render non-web documents and software use platform accessibility APIs to present accessibility information to AT.
+Therefore, 4.1.1 Parsing should no longer be a requirement for accessibility.<div>

 ##### name-role-value